 Google will be using the field data (CrUX) and original summary data to judge your pages/website, which is also data that is available in Google Search Console.

-All what you need to monitor in the PageSpeed Insights report is the original summary data, which is the date that will be used by Google algorithm updates in the future.
+What I recommend to monitor in the PageSpeed Insights report is the original summary data, which is most likely the data that will be used by Google algorithm updates in the future.
 It is ok to use lab data while working on speed improvements as you need an instant feed back.

 |Field Data||Original Summary||Lap Data|

 |Internet Connection speed||Different connection speed for real-world users||Different connection speed for real-world users||Latency: 150ms Throughput: 1.6Mbps down / 750 Kbps up.|

 |Machine Hardware||Different CPU, RAM, GPU, depending or real-world users||Different CPU, RAM, GPU, depending or real-world users||Mid-Tier Mobile (4X slowdown of a high tier desktop)|